omofoxx/omofoxx/README.md

 ![ezgif-5-646d5926b8](https://github.com/user-attachments/assets/e26ba1ed-bc16-449c-a3b6-67e2e59c7ba9)

 C+H, W2i / Iwcare.
-(May not respond if I'm not around at the time.)
+(May not respond if I'm not around at the time.
+I'm often afk for several hours at a time, meaning it could take a while for me to see a whisper.)

 My discord is omofox.
 However please whisper/talk to me ingame before adding me on there.
 I do not typically text first nor am I the best at keeping a conversation up.